10 preschool geography tips

 4. Make foods from around the world

 As you read the picture books from every corner of the globe, try your hand at making regional foods.
-Food have a way of sticking in the memory.
+Food has a way of sticking in the memory.
 Your children may not remember the picture book you read, but they’ll remember the food they try.

 5. Play games from around the world